-The fudgy layers of this cake can be a bit fragile, so make sure to bake the layers until the edges have started to pull away from the pan and let cool completely in the pan.
+The fudgy chocolate cake layers can be a bit fragile, so make sure to bake the layers until the edges have started to pull away from the pan and let m thecool completely in the pan.
 Run a thin knife or spatula around to release (Panel #1, below).
-To remove from the pan, put a rack over the pan (Panel #2) and flip over (Pane #3).
+To remove them from the pan, put a rack over the pan (Panel #2) and flip it over (Pane #3).

 Making the peanut butter chocolate ganache drip

-To make a drip cake, the ganache has to be the right temperature.
+To make a drip cake, the chocolate peanut butter ganache has to be the right temperature.
 Too hot, and it will run down the cake.
 Too cool, and it will not drip at all.